Build Agent Advocates, Not Platform Agents: Background: Platform Power

-Digital platforms are intermediaries that enable interactions and exchanges between users and between users and businesses~\citep{Lazar2025, RN3756, RN3928}.
-Amazon mediates e-commerce, Google mediates search, and Meta's platforms mediate online communication on social media.
-These platforms facilitate social interactions, economic transactions, and content sharing.
-In exchange, they take a `cut' from these interactions---often in the form of collecting personal data that provides insights into user behavior~\citep{kolt2019return} or capturing user attention that enables personalized advertising~\citep{RN3714, RN2932, hwang_subprime_2020}.
+Digital platforms are intermediaries that enable interactions and exchanges among users and between users and businesses~\citep{RN3756, RN3928, Lazar2025}.
+For example, Amazon mediates e-commerce, Google mediates search, and Meta mediates online communication.
+In exchange, platforms take a `cut' from the interactions that they mediate---often by collecting personal data that provides insights into user behavior~\citep{kolt2019return} or capturing user attention for advertising~\citep{RN2932, hwang_subprime_2020, RN3714}.

-More broadly, there are many different intermediaries in our online and offline lives, ranging from the postal service and stock exchanges to lawyers, realtors, and matchmakers.
-In each case, intermediaries mediate between two or more \textit{principals}.
-Schematically, the intermediaries can be distinguished along three key dimensions (each of which is, in practice, a spectrum).
-The first dimension considers whether the intermediary is a \textit{representative} or a \textit{go-between}.
-A representative acts loyally on behalf of only one principal in a transaction.
-A go-between mediates between the principals.
-Concretely, while a lawyer should be a representative, matchmakers, and more conniving intermediaries like Iago in Shakespeare's \textit{Othello}, are go-betweens.
-The second dimension considers the extent to which the intermediary advances the interests of the principals compared with its own interests.
-Iago's `motiveless malignity' is rare among intermediaries—they usually benefit the principals at least somewhat.
-The key question, therefore, turns on how much the intermediaries `skim' for themselves.
-The third dimension is the degree to which the intermediary constitutes the relationship that it mediates, by determining what is possible or impossible within it. \textit{Neutral} intermediaries act as content-independent pipelines; \textit{constitutive} intermediaries substantially shape the relationships that they intermediate \citep{Lazar2025}.
+Intermediaries mediate between two or more \textit{principals}.
+Schematically, intermediaries vary along three graduated dimensions.
+The first concerns whether the intermediary is a \textit{representative} or a \textit{go-between}.
+A representative acts on behalf of one principal.
+A go-between goes back and forth between the principals.
+For example, a lawyer should be a representative, while matchmakers and more conniving intermediaries like Iago in Shakespeare's \textit{Othello}, are go-betweens.
+The second dimension concerns whether the intermediary advances the principal's interests, or someone else's (its own or a third party's).
+How much, if any, value does the intermediary extract from the transaction that it mediates?
+The third dimension concerns the degree to which the intermediary \textit{constitutes} the relationships it mediates, by determining what is possible or impossible within it. \textit{Neutral} intermediaries are content-independent pipelines; \textit{constitutive} intermediaries substantially shape the relationships that they intermediate~\citep{Lazar2025}.